 - Toss through the bag of chopped slaw

 - Serve garnished with peanuts, sesame seeds, lime wedges, and cilantro.

 - Served hot or as a cold salad.

 - You can use any long pasta for this recipe, spaghetti, fettuccine or angel hair will all work.

-- ½ tbsp of red pepper flakes gives this a kick, but not too spicy.
-Add an extra ½ tbsp if you prefer really spicy noodles.
+- ½ tablespoon of red pepper flakes gives this a kick, but not too spicy.
+Add an extra ½ tablespoon if you prefer really spicy noodles.

 - Fish sauce is optional (leave out for vegetarians) you can find it in the Asian aisle of the grocery store.
 It smells funky but adds so much to the dish.

 - You can buy any chopped slaw mixture your family enjoys, or shred your own.
 There are extra options in the main blog post.